RING OF FIRE DEVELOPMENT: FIRST NATIONS AS EQUAL PARTNERS, NATURAL GAS CHROMIUM REDUCTION, RAIL AND SMALL FOOTPRINT MINE

-Accordingly, KWG Resources sought the possibility of equal ownership and partnership of the Ring of Fire railway through discussions with the First Nations of the area.
+Accordingly, KWG Resources sought the possibility of equal ownership and partnership of a proposed Ring of Fire railway through discussions with the First Nations of the area.
 The railway corridor would cross their traditional lands and the natural conclusion was that the First Nations should benefit in a meaningful way.
 KWG Resources supports a ‘non-profit railway utility’, as an operational model, and is committed to a full resource sharing formula with First Nation ownership and partnership in the mining and reduction operations as well.

 NEGOTIATION PROTOCOL RESPECTING EARLY EXPLORATION IN THE RING OF FIRE

 KWG Resources has discussed (Click here) an outline of principal terms for the possible creation of an equal partnership with the Chiefs of the Webequie and Marten Falls First Nations, through which to undertake the development and exploitation of mineral deposits in the Ring of Fire.

 The parties have also agreed to discuss, at a later date, the opportunities for equity participation in KWG subsidiary Muketi Metallurgical LP, which is prosecuting two chromite-refining patent applications in Canada, India, Indonesia, Japan, Kazakhstan, South Africa, South Korea, Turkey, and USA.